marcoswastaken/erdos_paware/README.md

 * Preprocessing:
   * Handling emojis and common abbreviations to better capture sentiments.
 * Labeling:
-  * Label additional data, representing a wider range of query types and targetting a larger subset of the data.
+  * Label additional data, representing a wider range of query types and targeting a larger subset of the data.
   * Augment with automated labeling using an LLM or other means.
   * Rank relevant results (as opposed to simply categorizing as relevant versus irrelevant) so that we might apply metrics that detect more subtlety that might better quantify the impact of our engineered hyperparameter.
 * Hyperparameter Engineering: